A Guide to Anti-Money Laundering for Crypto Firms

 - Terrorism financing: The financing of terrorism involves the provision of funds to individuals and groups for the purposes of committing terrorist acts.
 Terrorism financing resembles money laundering in the sense that it often requires criminals to conceal the transfer of funds within the legitimate financial system.

-Most jurisdictions have established organizations dedicated to preventing money laundering and the financing of terrorism.
+Most jurisdictions have established organizations and agencies dedicated to preventing money laundering and the financing of terrorism.
 These organizations include the Financial Crimes Enforcement Network (FINCEN) in the US, the Financial Conduct Authority (FCA) in the UK, the Federal Financial Supervisory Authority (BaFin) in Germany, and the Financial Markets Regulator (AMF) in France.

 Given the regulatory scrutiny they face, money launderers often seek to evade or out-pace AML/CFT measures by employing the following criminal methodologies: